Robust Multi-Objective Controlled Decoding of Large Language Models¶

 TL;DR¶

-This paper proposes RMOD (Robust Multi-Objective Decoding), an inference-time algorithm that dynamically computes worst-case objective weights by solving for the Nash equilibrium of a minimax game, achieving robust multi-objective alignment of LLMs without requiring any prior knowledge of objective weights.
+This paper proposes RMOD (Robust Multi-Objective Decoding), an inference-time algorithm that dynamically calculates worst-case objective weights by solving the Nash equilibrium of a minimax game, achieving robust multi-objective alignment for LLMs without prior weight information.

 Background & Motivation¶

-LLMs must simultaneously align with multiple objectives (e.g., helpfulness, harmlessness, safety, instruction-following).
-Multi-objective alignment naturally raises the question: how should multiple potentially conflicting objectives be balanced at inference time?
+LLMs must simultaneously align with multiple objectives (e.g., helpfulness, harmlessness, safety, instruction following).
+Multi-objective alignment naturally raises a question: How to balance multiple potentially conflicting objectives during inference?

-Existing methods typically require manually specified objective weights, yet weight selection faces several difficulties: - Shi et al. (2024) select weights via hyperparameter search on a validation set, which is susceptible to distribution shift. - Approaches based on user profiles or interaction history require additional information that is often unavailable in practice. - When safety is one of the objectives, it cannot be ignored, yet excessive conservatism is also undesirable.
+Existing methods typically require manual specification of objective weights, but weight selection faces several challenges: - Shi et al. (2024) select weights via hyperparameter search on a validation set, which is susceptible to distribution shifts. - Methods based on user personas or historical interactions require additional information often unavailable in practice. - When safety is an objective, it cannot be ignored, yet it should not be overly conservative.

-Core motivation: achieve robust alignment without any prior weight information by maximizing the worst-case objective—ensuring that the weakest objective receives the greatest attention.
+Core Motivation: Achieve robust alignment by maximizing the worst-case objective without relying on any prior weight information—ensuring that the weakest objective receives the most attention.

 Method¶